dpmagill/iphys-toolbox/README.md

 - DSP System Toolbox
 - Optimization Toolbox

-3. Obtain the files.
+3. Obtain the files for FacePulseRate.
 As of October 2020, the files can be found on Github.com under iphys-toolbox.
 Specifically, FacePulseRate Toolbox is a fork of iphys-toolbox.

 ### General Use

-See file "Examples_General_Instructions.mlx".
+See code examples for general use in "Examples_General_Instructions.mlx".

-This script is aimed at users with no previous experience with Matlab and introductory experience with programming languages.

 Note: .mlx files can only be displayed in the Matlab Environment.

 ### Corrections to ROI Placement or Skin Segmentation

-See "Examples_Correct_ROIs_and_Skin_Segmentation.mlx".
+See code examples for correcting ROI Placement or Skin Segmentation in "Examples_Correct_ROIs_and_Skin_Segmentation.mlx".

 Note: .mlx files can only be displayed in the Matlab Environment.

 ## Implementation

-For a detailed discussion on the implmentation of FacePulseRate, see file FacePulseRate.m.
-Additional discussion is included in the helper files to FacePulseRate.m.
+FacePulseRate consists of about 10,000 lines of Matlab code and includes compiled-C code for performance benefits.
+Compiled code is also used from the FFmpeg (R) project for efficiency.
+However, no code needs to be modified and no files need to be compiled to use FacePulseRate.

 ## License and Third-Party Software Acknowledgements